Shruti-H2050/PorchPass-Take-Home-Coding-Challenge/PorchPass/README.txt

  and got the information that login and registration access is been given to users after selecting the homes.
  Hence I was not able to test for this application.
  But I have implemented the code for SignIn and Registration feature for some other website and the same can be seen in the SignIn and Registration files.

+———————-Any challenges faced and how you overcome——————-

+1.Finding the login and registration page for the given web application was a initial challenge.
+Approached the braustin customer services and got the information that login and registration are applicable after the homes are selected.
+Thus decided to implement these features for some other web application where login and registration was directly accessible.

+2.Maintaining the same instance of the objects across multiple steps and defining the custom contexts for sharing data between step definition in cucumber was a challenging.
+	Overcome this challenge by using “setWorldConstructor(CustomWorld)” in Hooks, this is typically used in Cucumber to define a custom world, which shares context or environment for tests.
+This custom world allows to share variables or objects (e.g., browser instances, pages, user data) across different steps of test scenarios.

+3.While testing the Home Models Filter section, getting the sectionCount, bedroomCount and bathroomCount from the url was challenging.
+	Overcome this challenge by using page.$$:
+1.Firstly,define the parameter to check
+2.Used page.$$eval to find all anchor tags and filter based on the parameter 3.Get the href of each link where page.$$eval maps over the links to get their href filtered the links by creating a url object for each href and checks if the desired parameter equals true and filter based on the parameter.